splanck/vc/docs/command_line.md

 - `-Dname[=val]` – define a preprocessor macro before compilation.
 - `-Uname` – undefine a macro before compilation.
 - `-O<N>` – set optimization level (0 disables all passes).

+The compiler warns about statements that cannot be reached because a `return` or `goto` to the function's end label appears earlier.
+Use `--no-warn-unreachable` to silence this warning.

 Temporary object and assembly files are written to the directory given with the `--obj-dir` option when provided.
 Without this flag the compiler